 Company leaders are always talking about efficiency and productivity.
-It doesn’t matter the industry.
-But what are these things exactly?
+It doesn’t matter what industry you are in.
+But what are productivity and efficiency exactly?
 Are efficiency and productivity different or the same?
 Is one better than the other?

 In this article, we’ll help you better understand the differences between efficiency and productivity, and so much more.

 If your company is efficient, that means it is especially capable of producing desired results with little or no waste with very few resources.
 This is the basic dictionary definition.
 When we’re talking about waste, we’re talking about time, resources, work and materials.

 If you’re able to produce the same amount of work with less time and resources, you’re being more efficient.
 If you use more time and resources but produce the same amount of work as before, your performance is less efficient.

 Therefore, efficiency is simply the quality and degree of effectiveness at which a company is being efficient.

 Company leaders should try to encourage efficiency, whether they’re providing a service or making products.